holepunchto/iambus/readme.md

 The oldest message will be removed if the amount of queued messages exceeds `opts.max`, which defaults to 32.

+Passing the `retain` option as true automatically triggers a cutover (clears the queue) after three minutes.

 ## Queue Limiting - `bus.sub(pattern, { [ retain = false ], [ max = 32 ] })`

 So setting `max:2` like so: